Get a quote on Workers' Compensation Insurance

 Workers’ compensation insurance is intended to cover the medical expenses and lost wages of an employee who suffers a work-related illness or injury.
 Employers Liability Insurance, however, is meant to protect your business from liability in the case that an injured employee sues for additional damages.

 Generally, to receive workers’ compensation benefits, an employee must agree to not sue an employer for the injury or illness.
 The employee will receive the workers’ compensation benefits regardless of whether the employer is actually at fault for the injury or illness.
 If an injured employee sues the employer for damages related to the injury that workers’ compensation does not cover, Employers Liability Insurance will cover the defense costs and any judgments or settlements against the employer.

 While it’s certainly easy to confuse the two, employment practices liability insurance provides financial protection for your business against different kinds of lawsuits by employees.
 Employers Liability Insurance covers lawsuits filed by employees who have been injured or fallen ill on the job, while employment practices liability insurance covers lawsuits by employees accusing your business of wrongful treatment such as wrongful termination, discrimination, harassment, retaliation, and other wrongdoing related to their employment.

 There are a number of ways that employees who are already covered by workers’ compensation can sue your business for injuries or illnesses sustained on the job.
 At times, it is not only the employee who can seek damages, but also their husbands, wives, and other family members.
-Employers Liability Insurance will cover the defense costs, court costs, judgments, and settlements for various lawsuits including third party over action, loss of consortium, dual capacity, and consequential bodily injury.
+Employers Liability Insurance will cover the defense costs, court costs, judgments, and settlements for various costs from employee lawsuits including third party over action, loss of consortium, dual capacity, and consequential bodily injury.
 Employers Liability Insurance is an essential part of workers’ compensation that protects businesses from the consequences of employee injuries and illnesses.